This delicious steak salad is made with well-seasoned, sautéed top sirloin steak and a classic vinaigrette of olive oil and vinegar.

 - 2 tablespoons olive oil

-- 1 lb. sirloin, cubed into 2-inch cubes*
+- 1 pound top sirloin steak cubed into 2-inch pieces

 Prepare the vinaigrette: